 AMSA mandated practical assessments

 Under the National Standard for Commercial Vessels (NSCV) Part D—Crew Competencies a seafarer must pass a final assessment before you can issue them a certificate of competency.
 The final assessment for low complexity certificates of competency will be an AMSA mandated practical assessment (AMPA).
 This must be conducted by a registered training organisation (RTO) approved by AMSA.

-The AMPA is a practical assessment of whether the applicant has appropriate operational skills and knowledge, and knowledge of Australian maritime legislation.
+The AMPA assesses the applicant's operational skills and knowledge, and their knowledge of Australian maritime legislation.
 An AMPA can be started: